Everything you always wanted to know about preparing the Ives Fourth Symphony but were afraid to ask!

 High Bells / Low Bells

 Ives specifies that the Bells are to be of “a continuous scale and of like quality.”
-The complete range of the Bells is problematic, for it traverses six octaves.
+Written at pitch, the complete range of the Bells is problematic, for it traverses six octaves.

 On the other hand, in Movement II, for the duet between the Extra Violin II and the Low Bells in the “Vanity Fair” section (mm.
 149–161), a set of 4 suspended handbells would be ideal: they may be placed near the Violin player—therefore allowing coordination between the two instruments—and their sonic projection is not a problem in the thin texture of that section.